sapogov1978/ETC/README.md

 # Ethereum transactions crawler

+## Instruction

+1. Please make sure that you have Docker installed, or follow [official docker doc](https://docs.docker.com/engine/install/#server) to install it

+#STORY

 ~~Once upon a time...~~ no, no that. ~~A long time ago in a galaxy far far away...~~ not that even more. :)

-I applied for IT Intership in Trace Lab.
+I applied for IT Intership in Trace Labs.
 With [this resume](/readme_files/konstantin_sapogov_resume.pdf) and get an answer from company

 ![](/readme_files/mailfromtracelabs.png)

-I don't know who Alexandar is (my name is Konstantin) and could be a Full Stack Engineer as an Intern, but... as I said in my resume - I'm a fast learner and... but... damn... **Challenge accepted.** Thanks Alexandar, and thanks to the guys from Trace Lab.
+I don't know who Alexandar is (my name is Konstantin) and could be a Full Stack Engineer as an Intern, but... as I said in my resume - I'm a fast learner and... but... damn... **Challenge accepted.** Thanks Alexandar, and thanks to the guys from Trace Labs.

 ## Task
 <blockquote>